lab11/summon/README.md

 Bluetooth Devices
 -----------------
-For Bluetooth peripherals to show up in the app's scan, it must advertise the URI for its corresponding website or web app according to the [Uribeacon specification](https://github.com/google/uribeacon/blob/master/specification/AdvertisingMode.md).
+For Bluetooth peripherals to show up in the app's scan, it must advertise the URI for its corresponding website or web app according to the [Bluetooth URI AD type specification](https://www.bluetooth.org/DocMan/handlers/DownloadDoc.ashx?doc_id=302735) (page 27), or the [Eddystone-URL specification](https://github.com/google/eddystone/blob/master/protocol-specification.md).

 Example implementations can be found in `examples/peripherals/`.